RickStrahl/BlogPosts/2023-06/Creating a Runtime Checker and Installer for a .NET Core WPF Application/CreatingARuntimeCheckerAndInstallerForANetCoreWpfApplication.md

 Let's dive in...

 ## Bennies!
 Moving to .NET Core isn't a major change in terms of product features, but it is one that I had to make at some point as .NET Framework code - while it still works - is slowly but surely falling behind in functionality and features compared to .NET Core.
-Most of the improvements for Desktop applications are more developer focused, but nevertheless it seems prudent to move forward to the currently recommended platform rather than holding out.
+For desktop applications I'd say most of the improvements are more developer focused, but nevertheless it seems prudent to move forward to the currently recommended platform rather than holding out and hope things don't break or key libraries no longer support full framework (and there are more and more of those!).

-Technically I could have moved to Core quite a while ago as I've long ported the application to run (with a few, very recent holdouts), but my biggest issue has  been balancing the pros of improved tooling, performance and being *'up to date'* vs the increased complexity of runtime distribution.
+Technically I could have moved to Core quite a while ago as I've long ported the application to run, but my biggest issue has  been balancing the pros of improved tooling, performance and being *'up to date'* vs the increased complexity or potential size penality of runtime distribution.

 **Benefits**